What is the Weather Like in Niue in July?

 5 Tips for Travelling Niue in July

 - Book ahead!
-July is the busiest season in Niue (not that the country ever gets crowded) but you should plan ahead to make sure you get your dream accommodation and activities in the bag.
-We recommend booking your trip about six weeks (or more) in advance
+July is the busiest season in Niue (not that the country ever gets crowded) but you should plan ahead to make sure you get your dream accommodation and activities in the bag

-- Don’t be fooled by the statements about “cooler climate” you will still need to apply sunscreen regularly
+- Don’t be fooled by the statements about a “cooler climate”; you will still need to apply sunscreen regularly

 Typical Temperatures in July